davigl/follow-selenium/readme.md

 ### Setting up and running the script.

-Open the ruby script in a text editor then modify these variables inserting your github credentials.
+Open the ruby script in a text editor then insert your github credentials where you see "Github Username" and "Github Password".

 ```
 username_input and password_input